Garstang Community Primary School’s Sports Funding

 The sport funding can only be spent on sport and PE provision in schools.

-Please click on the link below to see how we spent the funding in 2017-18 and it’s impact:
+Please click on the link below to see how we spent the funding in 2018-19 and the impact that it had:

 Purpose of funding